 Gardeners are not responsible for enforcing rules or correcting behaviors, any concerns should be reported to 311 or 911 depending on the severity.

-Some NYRP gardens are large enough to host community activities like food distribution events.
-NYRP gardens may not be used for social gatherings of over 10 individuals or member-only events.
+Some of our gardens are large enough to host community events.
+The event capacity depends on the size of the garden.
+NYRP will only approve community events open to all members of the public like food distributions, health fairs, fitness classes, and performances.
+At this time NYRP will not approve private celebrations, such as birthday parties.
 NYRP continues to work with garden members and community to identify ways that gardens may support increasing access to critical resources.

 If you are interested in becoming an NYRP garden member or in organizing a community event at a garden, please contact us at [email protected] and we will connect you with your local garden group.